Cnasboll/HLF25-2/v04/README.md

 m
 Enter Appearance: Race (Species in Latin or English), or enter to finish populating Appearance:
 Usrus arctos
 Enter Appearance: Height (Height in centimeters and / or feet and inches.
-For multiple representations, enter a list in json format e.g. ["6'2\"", "188 cm"] or a single value like '188 cm', '188' or '1.88' (meters) without surrounding '), or enter to finish populating Appearance:
+For multiple representations, enter a list in JSON format e.g. ["6'2\"", "188 cm"] or a single value like '188 cm', '188' or '1.88' (meters) without surrounding '), or enter to finish populating Appearance:
 150 cm
 Enter Appearance: Weight (Weight in kilograms and / or pounds.
-For multiple representations, enter a list in json format e.g. ["210 lb", "95 kg"] or a single value like '95 kg' or '95' (kilograms) without surrounding '), or enter to finish populating Appearance:
+For multiple representations, enter a list in JSON format e.g. ["210 lb", "95 kg"] or a single value like '95 kg' or '95' (kilograms) without surrounding '), or enter to finish populating Appearance:
 250 kg
 Enter Appearance: Eye Colour (The character's eye color of the most recent appearance), or enter to finish populating Appearance:
 Brown